What Are Synthetic Opioids?

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-One of the most common synthetic opioids in the U.S. is fentanyl.
-First discovered in 1974 by Paul Janssen, the powerful drug (50 to 100 times more potent than morphine) became one of the most widely used opioids in medicine by 2017.
-The drug is produced in high quantities by both pharmaceutical companies for legal, surgical purposes and illicit, street manufacturers for illegal distribution.
-Today, there are a number of fentanyl analogues, or slight variations with harsher effects on the body, being introduced with no prior or current medical use.
+One of the most common Synthetic Opioids in the US is Fentanyl.
+First discovered in 1974 by Paul Janssen, the powerful drug (50 to 100 times more potent than Morphine) became one of the most widely used Opioids in medicine by 2017.
+The drug is produced in high quantities by both pharmaceutical companies for legal, surgical purposes and by illicit street manufacturers for illegal distribution.
+Today, there are a number of Fentanyl analogues, or slight variations with harsher effects on the body, being introduced with no prior or current medical use.

 Between 2017 and 2018, fatal drug overdoses increased by 10% in the US, climbing to a total of over 72,000 Americans.
-The rise of even deadlier synthetic opioids make up a majority of the still-growing death toll.
-In 2016, fentanyl and other synthetic opioids overtook prescription opioids in involvement in overdose fatalities.
-A government survey by telephone revealed that 2.1 million Americans qualified as having an opioid use disorder (OUD) – startling, considering 4 of 5 heroin addictions began with prescription opioid abuse.
+The rise of even deadlier Synthetic Opioids has contributed to a majority of the still-growing death toll.
+In 2016, Fentanyl and other Synthetic Opioids overtook prescription Opioids in involvement in overdose fatalities.
+A government survey by telephone revealed that 2.1 million Americans qualified as having Opioid Use Disorder (OUD) — startling, considering 4 out of 5 Heroin addictions began with prescription Opioid abuse.

 - Feelings of euphoria